alanwsmith/bitty/content/_release-notes/roadmap.md

 ## Roadmap

+- TODO: set up async/await so that anything that happens with .forward, .trigger, or
+.localTrigger inside a specific bitty tag uses await properly? not sure about this since there's no practical way to deal with awaiting from other elements.

+  TODO: Ensure that anything using
+  `async/await` directly from `data-send`
+  `awaits` properly.

 - TODO: Examine if there's a way to guarantee that each import only happens once even if multiple bitty instances call the same